ryanseb15/Survey-Form/README.md

 # Survey-Form
-A simple demo survey form webpage that I developed in the Responsive Web Design course on freeCodeCamp.
+A simple survey form webpage that I developed in the Responsive Web Design course on freeCodeCamp.
+In this demo project, I've utilized my knowledge in basic HTML and CSS that I acquired in the course.